 Household Liquid Waste

 While often overlooked, households also generate various types of waste.
-Some of the main types are food waste and hazardous liquid waste.
+Some of the main types are household food waste and hazardous liquid waste.
 Common examples include leftover paint, used motor oil, and cleaning solvents.
 Each of these contains harmful chemicals that need proper disposal.
 For instance, used motor oil can contain heavy metals from engine wear, while certain cleaning solvents can contain hazardous compounds like ammonia or bleach.

 Agricultural Liquid Waste